ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 1. The developer deploys a web application using the code from a remote Git repository.
 Optionally, the developer can also push the code to a private Git repository on {{site.data.keyword.Bluemix_notm}}.
 2. A container image is built from the code.
-3. The image is pushed to a local container registry that comes with the cluster or to a namespace in {{site.data.keyword.registrylong_notm}}.
+3. The image is pushed to a local container registry that comes with the cluster or to a namespace in the {{site.data.keyword.registrylong_notm}}.
 4. The application is deployed to a {{site.data.keyword.openshiftshort}} cluster by pulling the image.
 5. Users access the application through a public route.